 In User mode, only a limited set of commands are provided.
 Please note that in User mode, you have no authority to configure advanced settings.
 You need to enter Enable mode and Configuration mode to set up advanced functions of the Gateway.
-For a list of commands available in User mode, enter the question mark (?) or "help" command after the system prompt displays Gateway>.
+For a list of commands available in User mode, enter the question mark (?) or "help" command after the system prompt displays Gateway".

 Command Description

 exit Quit the User mode or close the terminal connection.

 help Display a list of available commands in User mode.

 history Display the command history.

 logout Logout from the Gateway.

 ping Test whether a specified network device or host is reachable or not.

+traceroute Trace the route to HOST.

 enable Enter the Privileged mode.